AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/adding-marketo-measure-script.md

 ---
-description: Adding [!DNL Marketo Measure] Script - [!DNL Marketo Measure]
+description: "Adding [!DNL Marketo Measure] Script guidance for Marketo Measure users"
 title: Adding [!DNL Marketo Measure] Script
 exl-id: f8773037-04d7-4308-ba04-440e9b990d92
 feature: Tracking
+hidefromtoc: yes
 ---
 # Adding [!DNL Marketo Measure] Script {#adding-marketo-measure-script}

 [!DNL Marketo Measure] JavaScript that you'd like tracked by [!DNL Marketo Measure] should be added to all web properties as soon as possible.
 Once the JavaScript is deployed, [!DNL Marketo Measure] starts collecting your digital data.
 This article outlines the methods for deploying [!DNL Marketo Measure] JavaScript and additional considerations.

 >[!NOTE]
+>
 >Make sure you've [claimed all appropriate domains in the [!DNL Adobe Admin Console]](/help/marketo-measure-and-adobe/domain-management.md){target="_blank"} in addition to deploying the [!DNL Marketo Measure] JavaScript.

 When getting started with [!DNL Marketo Measure], there are two ways you can add the [!DNL Marketo Measure] JavaScript to your website: